SandCell: Sandboxing Rust Beyond Unsafe Code: Implementation

 \toolname{}'s analysis is implemented as a plugin to \appname{rustc}.
 The compiler translates Rust source code through several levels of intermediate representations (IRs).
 The Mid-level IR (MIR) is the last IR before translation into the language-neutral LLVM IR.
 MIR has a much simpler syntax than the surface syntax of Rust but still retains variable type information, which will be stripped away during ``\textit{lowering}'', i.e., translation to LLVM IR.
 All \toolname{} analysis are performed at the MIR level.

-To implement the analysis discussed in \Cref{sec:dataflow-analysis} at the MIR level, we first construct a call graph of the program, reusing call graph construction of \appname{Rupta}~\cite{rupta}. \appname{Rupta} mimics the monomorphization process of the Rust compiler to resolve polymorphic functions to concrete ones and constructs a call graph between concrete functions.

-Based on the call graph, we construct a dataflow graph.
-Each function in MIR has a list of \code{Local}s, including the function arguments, temporaries, local variables, and the return value.
+In MIR, each function has a list of \code{Local}s, including the function arguments, temporaries, local variables, and the return value.
 Each \code{Local} might contain a list of \code{Place}s that correspond to memory locations, e.g., fields of a struct.
 We map each \code{Place} to a node in the dataflow graph and create edges between \code{Place}s on the left-hand side and right-hand side of an assignment as discussed in~\Cref{sec:dataflow-analysis}.
-For MIR statements that do not fall into the categories listed in~\Cref{sec:dataflow-analysis}, we reuse \appname{Rupta}'s statement transformation to convert them.
-Given the constructed dataflow graph, the algorithm in \Cref{fig:dataflow-rules} is straightforward to implement.
-To reduce the false positive rate, we add context-sensitivity to the dataflow analysis by recording the call and return functions along the dataflow path and filtering out the paths that break the call-and-return matching relation.
+The rest of analysis has been described in \Cref{sec:dataflow-analysis}.